 Here is a hard truth… MONEY IS NOT REAL.
 I know that may be a tough pill to swallow, but Literally, money is just paper.
 The only value money has, is the value we place on it.
 In other words, money is as useful as you make it.

-Once you are able to look at money objectively you realize that it is a resource like anything else you use to survive.
+Once you are able to look at money objectively you realize that it’s a resource like anything else you use to survive.
 This is why financially savvy people pay themselves before anything else.

-Attracting more money in your life is about dictating where your money goes and not allowing your money to dictate where you sent it.
+Attracting more money in your life is about dictating where your money goes and not allowing your money to dictate where you send it.

-The primary way we develop this mentality is in how we use our money.
-Do not underestimate the power of a good budget.
+The primary way you develop this mentality is in how you use our money.
+Don’t underestimate the power of a good budget.